 Imagine bringing a NASA astronaut into your classroom to tell your students about what it’s like to spend a day in the international space station.
 Does this idea seem far-fetched?
 It shouldn’t!
 With online conference and video calling on your side, the sky really is the limit for your class.

 This guide illustrates the nearly endless possibilities of an online conference call program for you and your students.
 It details potential incorporations into classroom lessons, video-based field trips, and even administrative uses.
-Don’t let distance or restricted budgets stand in your way of exciting lessons — let web conferencing be your ultimate tool!
+Don’t let distance or restricted budgets stand in your way of exciting lessons — let free web conferencing be your ultimate tool!

 How to use conference and video calling in the classroom